sirisian/ecmascript-types/decoratorreplacement.md

 The bullet above originally read that incoming tokens are simply unambiguous.
-That is true of a region the engine can lex, and every region it can lex is ECMAScript — which is precisely what a syntax replacement is often wanted for NOT being.
+That is true of a region the engine can lex, and every region it can lex is ECMAScript â€” which is precisely what a syntax replacement is often wanted for NOT being.
 A macro over a DSL cannot receive tokens the engine cannot produce.

 JSX is the case that shows it, and the reason is not the `/` this section is